2010 New York gubernatorial election

 The 2010 New York gubernatorial election was held on Tuesday, November 2, 2010.
-Incumbent Democratic Governor David Paterson, elected as lieutenant governor in 2006 as the running mate of Eliot Spitzer, chose not to run for a full term.
+Incumbent Democratic governor David Paterson, who was elected as lieutenant governor in 2006 as the running mate of Eliot Spitzer, and became governor in 2008 following Spitzer's resignation, initially ran for a full term but withdrew in February 2010.
 Democratic New York Attorney General Andrew Cuomo defeated Republican Carl Paladino to become the next governor of New York.

-Republicans flipped the following counties from 2006: Genesee County, Chautauqua County, Cattaraugus County, Erie County, Niagara County, Fulton County, Steuben County, Tioga County or Schoharie County.

-As of 2022, this is the last election that Erie County voted Republican in a gubernatorial election, as well as the last time that a Democrat won over 60% of the vote in a gubernatorial election.
-This is the last time Democrats won the following counties in a gubernatorial election: Cayuga, Chemung, Chenango, Cortland, Delaware, Dutchess, Greene, Herkimer, Jefferson, Lewis, Livingston, Madison, Montgomery, Oneida, Ontario, Orange, Oswego, Otsego, Putnam, Rensselaer, St. Lawerence, Saratoga, Schuyler, Seneca, Sullivan, Warren, Washington, Wayne, and Yates.